klaytn/klaytn-docs/docs/references/sdk/ether-js.md

 node send.js
 ```

-If the transaction was succesful, you'll see the transaction receipt logged in your terminal.
+If the transaction was successful, you'll see the transaction receipt logged in your terminal.

 ![](/img/references/send-ethers.png)